Version 1.0.0 · RubitPay Gateway API

 invoice/create — Create Payment Invoice

-Creates a payment invoice and returns the URL and method required to redirect the user to complete payment (single-step flow).
+Creates a payment invoice and returns the URL to redirect the user to complete payment (single-step flow).

 Request Parameters